 (b) All motions for relief from the automatic stay or the co-debtor stay shall state with

 particularity the grounds for the motion.
-The moving party shall attach to the motion or to an affidavit submitted in support of the motion copies of any documents in support of its claim that it has an interest in a debtor’s property.
+The moving party shall attach to the motion copies of any documents in support of its claim that it has an interest in a debtor’s property.
 Mortgages on real property shall show the recording information.
-If the movant does not intend to present testimony at the hearing, the motion must be supported by an affidavit filed with the motion as directed in Local Rule 5005-4(j).
-Any motion not supported by an affidavit may will be set for an evidentiary hearing to allow parties to present testimony. (c) In a case filed by an individual (not a business organization), an attorney filing a
+If the movant does not intend to present testimony at the hearing, the motion must be supported by an affidavit filed as an attachment to the motion as directed in Local Rule 5005-4(j).
+Any motion for relief from the automatic stay not supported by an affidavit will be set for an evidentiary hearing to allow parties to present testimony.

-motion for relief from stay and/or co-debtor stay seeking foreclosure or repossession of a mortgage, security interest, or leasehold interest, shall also file as an attachment to the motion a fact summary as set forth in Local Form 6.
+(c) In a case filed by an individual (not a business organization), an attorney filing a motion for relief from stay and/or co-debtor stay seeking foreclosure or repossession of a mortgage, security interest, or leasehold interest, shall also file as an attachment to the motion a Fact Summary Sheet using Local Form 7.

 (d) Any order granted under this Local Rule shall not operate to waive any right a debtor may have with respect to property under non-bankruptcy law, including the right to notice of sale, notice of disposition of property, or rights of redemption.